emory-libraries/Pattern-Library/src/_patterns/20-atoms/media/map.md

 ### Description

 The map atom can be used to insert a map into another pattern.
-Maps can be rendered by either dynamically loading a map using [OpenStreetMap](https://www.openstreetmap.org/) (OSM) data or embedded using [Google Maps](https://www.google.com/maps).
+Maps can be rendered by either dynamically loading a map using [OpenStreetMap][OSM] (OSM) data or embedded using [Google Maps][Google Maps].
 By default, OSM rendering is used and will fallback to an embedded Google Map if JavaScript is not available.
 However, Google Maps can be used as the preferred renderer by changing the `source` parameter as described below.

 ### Best Practices